Sambar is this delicious South Indian lentil and vegetable stew that you’ve never heard of. It’s something you need to try for yourself.

 - 2 tbsp vegetable oil

-Add the chopped tomatoes, green chilies and chili powder.
+- Add the chopped tomatoes, green chilies, sambar powder and chili powder.
 Simmer until the lentils are pretty much broken down.
 This can take another 20-30 minutes.

-Add the potatoes, beans and onions.
+- Add the potatoes, beans, onions and salt.
 Simmer for 5-10 minutes.

-Add the tempering into the sambar.
+- Add the tempering into the sambar.
 Stir in the tamarind and cilantro.
 Cook for 5 minutes.
 Add enough water to make the consistency a bit runny.
+Taste for salt and adjust